-This painting shows that Tissot believed that God created with powerful movements which seem to be represented by clouds gathering shape evidently separating water and atmosphere.
-Some of the paintings by Tissot were oil on canvas.
-Many of Tissot's other paintings use a technique called Gouache, which has a chalk base rather than oil base in the paint.
-LAMECH WITH HIS SON, NOAH Read about the painting Lamech with His Son, Noah, p.
-7. Study the painting and notice the dark tent background.
-Notice the primitive clothing of animal skins of Lamech.
-Noah's mother seems to be more concerned about her appearance as she wears a decorative head covering, and bracelets around her arms and wrists.
-The center of attention is the newborn baby, Noah, held high over the heads of his parents.
-Notice all the details of the bedding of Noah's mother, the sandal and ankle wrapping, as well as the long hair and yellow hat of Noah's father.
-BUILDING OF THE ARK Notice in this painting of The Building of the Ark, the same blondes and yellow colors, with the contrast in dark, dark blue, and some reds or oranges.
+Read about the painting Building of the Ark, p.
+8.

+Notice in this painting of The Building of the Ark, the same blondes and yellow colors, with the contrast in dark, dark blue, and some reds or oranges.
 Tissot cleverly starts this series of paintings with plenty of sunlight.
 Spend some time looking at the details of the boards, vertical and horizontal.
-Do you see blue sky through the boards, perhaps giving a reason to the people why they believed Noah was crazy to think that a great flood was coming.
+Do you see blue sky through the boards-perhaps emphasizing why the people believed Noah was crazy to think that a great flood was coming?
 How many men are in the painting?
 What is each doing?
 What else do you see?